nyrkio/change-detection/README.md

 threshold based alerting system, but its use is not recommended.
 The related parameters are documented in [LEGACY_README.md](LEGACY_README.md).

+#### `github-token` (Optional)

+- Type: String
+- Default: N/A

+GitHub API access token.
+Can be used to get meta-data about your pull request or commit.

 ### Action outputs